Ategon/Lemmy-Frank-Bot/README.md

 PASSWORD="" // The bot password
 ```
 4. Change the data for the communities and posts variables based on what you want set.
 Cron determines what time the bot will post at (does an interval) and theres a calculator to help you here https://crontab.guru/ (note theres an extra digit on the left for the bot thats for seconds that isnt in the calculator).
 For lemmy bot docs look at https://github.com/SleeplessOne1917/lemmy-bot
-5. Open a terminal in the bot folder and run `npm install` to install dependendies and then `node main.js` to run the bot (whenever you want to start the bot again ou can just do ctrl+c to interrupt the process and node main.js to start the bot)
+5. Open a terminal in the bot folder and run `npm install` to install dependendies and then `node main.js` to run the bot (whenever you want to start the bot again you can just do ctrl+c to interrupt the process and node main.js to start the bot)

 I recommend installing something like [forever.js](https://www.npmjs.com/package/forever) for making it run continually